go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `MINIO_BASE_PATH`: **lfs/**: Minio base path on the bucket only available when `LFS_STORE_TYPE` is `minio`
 - `MINIO_USE_SSL`: **false**: Minio enabled ssl only available when `LFS_STORE_TYPE` is `minio`

-And you can also define a customerized storage like below:
+And you can also define a customize storage like below:

 ```ini
 [storage.my_minio]